Breaking: #91782 - lockToDomain feature for frontend users / groups and backend users / groups removed¶

 See Issue #91782

-TYPO3 Core shipped with a feature called “lockToDomain” for Frontend users and backend users which made the user login only valid if the exact given HTTP_HOST matches the filled domain.
+TYPO3 Core shipped with a feature called “lockToDomain” for frontend and backend users which made the user login only valid if the exact given HTTP_HOST matches the filled domain.

-A similar functionality, but with the same name for groups existed, which only added the group to a specific user during a session, if the user was accessing a TYPO3 site under a specific domain.
+A similar functionality with the same name for groups existed, which only added the group to a specific user during a session, if the user was accessing a TYPO3 site under a specific domain.

 Both features have been removed.